zkneupper/Instacart-Prediction-Capstone/README.md

 Predicting Behavior of Instacart Shoppers
 ==========================================

 [Kaggle.com](kaggle.com) recently hosted the Instacart Market Basket Analysis competition.
-The goal of this competition was to predict what grocery items Instacart each users will reorder based on the user’s purchase history.
+The goal of this competition was to predict what grocery items each Instacart user will reorder based on the user's purchase history.

 Kazuki Onodera, a data scientist at Yahoo!
 JAPAN, won second place in the competition.
 Onodera was able to take the original dataset and engineer some strongly predictive new features.